Jan Kasprowicz Park (Szczecin): History

 Archeological excavation in the area of Kochanowski and Curie–Skłodowska Streets has shown evidence of Jastorf culture settlement from the 3rd century BC to the 1st century AD.

 The park was established in the city of Stettin in 1900 and named Quistorp Park after Johannes Quistorp, who gave the city the neighbouring areas of Jasne Błonia square (at the time known as Quistorp-Aue) and Arkonian Forest (at the time known as Eckerberger Wald).

 In 1945, after the end of World War II, accompanying transfer of the city to Polish People's Republic and deportation of previous city population, park was renamed into Jan Kasprowicz Park (Polish: Park im.
 Jana Kasprowicza), after the poet Jan Kasprowicz.

-In 1975 the Ogniste ptaki sculpture by Władysław Hasior was installed.
+In 1994 the Firery Birds sculpture by Władysław Hasior was installed.
 The following year the Summer Theater amphitheatre and neighbouring stone sculptures were built next to it.
 The amphitheater is capable of hosting 4 500 people.

 On 3 September 1977 the Monument to Polish Endeavor by Kazimierz Gustaw Zemła was finished.

 On 20 April 2007 the Różanka Rose Garden was rebuilt.

 On 9 December 2016 the Monument of Hungarian Boy by Richárd Juha was placed in the park, commemorating the support the population of Szczecin provided to the people of Budapest during the Hungarian Revolution of 1956.